 POV 10 - Sleep with a capital Zzz

 Sleep is a fundamental function of almost all living organisms, but the average adult has lost 20-25% of sleep in the past 70 years.
 Sleep loss is both a symptom and a cause of the tech-laden and anxiety-inducing modern lifestyles.
-How could the cause of this situation also contribute to solving it?

 One in three Americans do not get enough sleep, while 62% of adults worldwide feel that they do not sleep well or wish to improve the quality of their sleep.
 These eye-opening numbers hint at a global insomnia pandemic, which has profound effects on individual’s health & wellbeing and creates societal & employers’ economic burden.